 Last few words…

 Remember that your interviewers are just people.
-They have families, they have everyday struggles like the rest of us and they are probably really nice.
-What’s even more important, they also had to take multiple interviews in their career and they know exactly what it’s like to be on the other side so they can understand if you’re stressed or make some mistakes.
-They really want you to do well, they chose to meet you for a reason!
+They have families, they have everyday struggles like the rest of us and they are probably (hopefully!) really nice.
+What’s even more important, they also had to take multiple interviews in their career and know exactly what it’s like to be on the other side so they can understand if you’re stressed or make some mistakes.
+They want you to do well, they chose to meet you for a reason!

 Last but not least, as soon as you leave the room, reflect on your performance.
 Again, think of it as a game that you need to practice.
-So sit down and write down all the questions you feel you didn’t deal with that well and make a note to your future self what you need to work on before the next round.
+So sit down and write down all the questions you feel you didn’t deal with that well and make a note to your future self about what you need to work on before the next round.